lam56/MHDDashboard/README.md

 # MHDDashboard
 Projektarbeit
 1. Team Performance Section

 A. Hours Worked vs. Target:

 Weekly Hours Chart: A bar chart or line chart showing the hours worked by each tutor each week compared to their target hours.
 Color code any deviation (e.g., red for underperformance, green for overperformance).
 Deviation Indicator: An indicator (like a progress bar) for each tutor to show if they are meeting their target hours.
 This can be calculated as (Actual Hours - Target Hours).
-Average Hours per Tutor: Display the average weekly hours worked across all tutors to get a team-wide view.
+Average Hours per Tutor: Display the average weekly hours worked across all tutors to get a team-wide view

 B. Attendance and Leave Tracking:

 Monthly Attendance Calendar: Display a calendar where each tutor’s attendance, vacations, or leaves are logged.
 Use different colors for attendance, sick leave, and vacation.
 Leave Summary Table: A table that aggregates leave days for each tutor, showing the total vacation, sick days, and other leave types over the semester.

 2. Project Performance Section

 A. Daily Student Attendance:

 Daily Attendance Trends: A line or area chart showing daily student attendance at the helpdesk, with a trend line to visualize attendance patterns over time.